Biography of Jamie Lee Curtis

 Jamie Lee Curtis Now

 Back in 2018, the actress admitted that she had developed an addiction to opioids, which her doctor had prescribed as a pain reliever after eyelid plastic surgery.
-At the beginning of 2024, Jamie gave a very candid interview detailing how she fought her addiction and how she barely held on:Fortunately, all this is in the past, and the actress is full of energy and plans for the future.
+Earlier this year, Jamie opened up in a brutally honest interview about her battle with addiction and how she nearly lost everything:Thankfully, those dark days are behind her, and Curtis is now buzzing with energy and future projects.
 In 2023, she appeared in the drama "The Bear" and the Disney fantasy "Haunted Mansion."
-In 2024, the actress starred in the adventure action film by Eli Roth "Borderlands".
-Jamie plays a supporting role, but as always, it's vibrant, with the lead character played by Cate Blanchett.“I was ahead of the curve of the opiate epidemicy.
-“I had a 10-year run, stealing, conniving.
+This year, she starred in Eli Roth's action-adventure "Borderlands."
+Curtis delivers another vibrant supporting performance alongside lead Cate Blanchett."I was ahead of the curve of the opioid epidemic.
+"I had a 10-year run, stealing, conniving.
 No one knew.
 No one.
-I’m breaking the cycle that has basically destroyed the lives of generations in my family.
+I'm breaking the cycle that has basically destroyed the lives of generations in my family.
 Getting sober remains my single greatest accomplishment… bigger than my husband, bigger than both of my children and bigger than any work, success, failure.
 Anything.
-In recovery meetings, anyone who brings up opiates, the entire room will turn and look at me, because I’ll be like, ‘Oh here, talk to me.
-I’m the opiate girl».
+In recovery meetings, anyone who brings up opiates, the entire room will turn and look at me, because I'll be like, 'Oh here, talk to me.
+I'm the opiate girl».

 Interesting Facts

-- During the filming of "Knives Out," Jamie Lee Curtis constantly amazed her colleagues with her culinary skills.
+- While filming "Knives Out," Curtis became the unofficial set chef, constantly wowing her co-stars with her cooking.
 According to Don Johnson, the actress cooked them potato soup and baked cookies.
-Jamie herself said that she just distanced herself from the set and went to the kitchen of the mansion's owner where the movie was filmed: “...we became friends.
-I made croutons for her son, he had a knee surgery, came back from college, and was doing rehab at home - he was lying in a room upstairs, listening to 175 people 'looting' his family home.
+Curtis explained how she'd escape the chaos by heading to the homeowner's kitchen: "...we became friends.
+I made croutons for her son, he'd had knee surgery and was home from college doing rehab - stuck upstairs listening to 175 people 'ransacking' his family home.
 So, I made a homemade salad and croutons one day.
-As it turned out, the smell of the croutons reached not only his room but throughout the entire set, so I had to keep making them."
+Turns out, the smell of those croutons wafted through his room and across the entire set, so I ended up making batch after batch."

-- Everything Jamie Lee Curtis does, she does either wonderfully or brilliantly.
-This is what her best friend Sigourney Weaver says about her.
-It seems critics and readers agree: the actress is also a talented writer whose books are in high demand.
+- According to best friend Sigourney Weaver, Curtis does everything either wonderfully or brilliantly.
+Critics and readers clearly agree - Curtis is also a bestselling author whose books fly off the shelves.
 Her first book was "When I Was Little: A Four-Year-Old's Memoir of Her Youth," published in 1993.
 After she and her husband adopted Annie, Lee Curtis wrote "Tell Me Again About the Night I Was Born," followed by other works such as "Today I Feel Silly: And Other Moods That Make My Day," "Is There Really a Human Race?," "My Brave Year of Firsts," and more.